 Action Lead Progress update Deadline Ensure service and finance staff receive appropriate training to carry out their roles.
-This will include training on the capital investment process itself, project management, capital fundamentals, financial regs and the procurement framework A number of staff have now undertaken existing training courses on project management & procurement framework.
+This will include training on the capital investment process itself, project management, capital fundamentals, financial regs and the procurement framework Procurement & A number of staff have now undertaken existing training courses on project management & procurement framework.
 The Finance team are in discussion re how to deliver a wider training programme.
-31/12/2021 Review working practices within Assets & Regeneration to identify skills and knowledge gaps.
-AD Regeneration and Assets A peer review is being undertaken by Hampshire County Council, which amongst other things will identify skills and knowledge gaps.
-On the back of this a remedial action plan will be developed and implemented.
-31/05/2021 Further develop and implement a post project review process for all major capital schemes that covers the achievement of intended outcomes and comparison of actual spend and timescales vs original budget and planned implementation.
-Individual teams continue to carry out reviews including the production of KPIs.
-Further work to develop this process will commence in 2020 (linking in with the Gateway approach mentioned below) 31/05/2021
+31/12/2022 Review working practices within Assets & Regeneration to identify skills and knowledge gaps.
+The peer review undertaken by Hampshire County Council has now been completed.
+RBC are now reviewing the recommendations and implementing agreed actions.
+A consultation on a revised structure to strengthen the team is being undertaken and is planned for implementation by summer 2022.
+31/05/2022